 Ms. Stritch’s career began in the 1940s and included her fair share of appearances in movies, including Woody Allen’s “September” (1987) and “Small Time Crooks” (2000), and on television; well into her 80s, she played a recurring role on the NBC comedy “30 Rock” as the domineering mother of the television executive played by Alec Baldwin.
 But the stage was her true professional home, where, whether in musicals, nonmusical dramas or solo cabaret shows, she drew audiences to her with her whiskey voice, her seen-it-all manner and the blunt charisma of a star.

-There are very few 30 Rock bits on YouTube, so this is one of the rare examples of Stritch's masterful performance:
+There are very few 30 Rock bits on YouTube, so here are some rare examples of Stritch's masterful performance:

 Goodbye to one of the greatest old broads, ever.